lbrunau/jquery.lazytable/README.md

 ## TODO
 * Restart plugin when doing rapid scrolls.
 * Automatically add wrapper div to provide scrolling.
-Give hight as an initialisation parameter.
+Give height as an initialization parameter.
 * Allow underlying data set to be extended on demand.
 * Provide a more abstract model of the underlying data, to allow data being fetched from WebWorkers, JavaScript databases, etc.